milanbede/divlink/DEVELOPMENT.md

 ## Testing

-Run unit and integration tests with:
+Run unit and integration tests with pytest.
+Tests requiring `OPENROUTER_API_KEY` will be skipped if the key is not set.

+## Pre-commit Hooks

+This project uses pre-commit for code style and linting.
+Install and run: